elastic/kibana-docker/README.md

 To enable SSL encryption, provide certificate and key files in PEM format, and tell Kibana where to find them.

-The files could be provided from a mounted volume, or added to you own image with a Dockerfile like this one:
+The files could be provided from a mounted volume, or added to your own image with a Dockerfile like this one:

 ``` dockerfile